Chart Color Schemes

 Educational outcomes in Atherton fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 17.3%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 12.6%, followed by postgraduate qualifications (2.5%) and graduate diplomas (2.2%).
-Vocational credentials are prominent, with 41.5% of residents aged 15+ holding them - advanced diplomas (10.4%) and certificates (31.1%).
+Vocational credentials are prevalent, with 41.5% of residents aged 15+ holding them - advanced diplomas at 10.4% and certificates at 31.1%.
+Educational participation is high, with 28.9% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education